Rhode Island Goes Solar with SunPower®

 What are the advantages of going solar in Rhode Island?

 Transforming solar radiation into usable electricity through solar panels is one of the best ways to go green.
 You’ll decrease your carbon footprint by releasing less contamination and pollution into the air daily.
-You’ll also find that in a little over seven years, you should be able to recoup your investment for the solar panel installation, and it will continue to pay out by saving you money for up to 40 years or more.
+You’ll also find that in a little over seven years, you should be able to recoup your investment in home solar panels, and it will continue to pay out by saving you money for up to 40 years or more.

 With utility rates in Rhode Island costing around 21% higher than the U.S. average, solar is an easy way to achieve those monthly savings on your electric bill.